-- start a TCP server listening on that port - check all return values for error codes and gracefully error out of the program if any of the network stuff fails - when a connection is made or terminated, print info to that effect (and where the connection is coming from) - print everything transmitted over that connection, until the connection is closed - keep awaiting connections after the first one closes (i.e. don't quit after the first client disconnects) - when it receives a SIGTERM, calls exit(0) to exit gracefully (this also flushes any pending print buffers).
+- start a TCP server listening on that port - check all return values for error codes and gracefully error out of the program if any of the network stuff fails - when a connection is made or terminated, print info to that effect (and where the connection is coming from) - wait until it receives a blank line and then print everything transmitted up to and including the blank line - keep doing that until the connection is closed - keep awaiting connections after the first one closes (i.e. don't quit after the first client disconnects) - when it receives a SIGTERM, calls exit(0) to exit gracefully.

-If your program is working, and you run it on port 12345, you should be able to test it by (on the same machine) typing telnet localhost 12345 or (if it's on, say, knuth), going to any other machine in the lab and running telnet knuth 12345 or telnet knuth.cs.longwood.edu 12345 or even, foreshadowing the rest of the project, links http://knuth:12345/arbitrary/stuff/here/
+If your program is working, and you run it on port 12345, you should be able to test it by (on the same machine) typing or (if it's on, say, knuth), going to any other machine in the lab and running or